Home

 Blue Hole

-A shore dive in Gozo that’s sure to put a smile on any divers face.
-Entry point being just right under the Azure window is already spectacular in itself.
-As you enter the crystal clear waters in the blue hole its self you can start your descent.
-At around 5 meters you will see the opening that leads out into the open sea.
+One of the most famous divesites in the world.
+Malta (or rather Gozo's) Blue Hole is sure to put a smile on any divers face.
+Every year it is voted worldwide as one of the Top 10 Divesites in the World, and it truly is.
+Entry point being a shore dive just under the equally famous Azure Window is already spectacular enough.
+As you enter the crystal clear waters of the Blue Hole itself you can start your descent.
+At around 5 metres you will see the opening that leads out into the open sea where we dive under and around the Azure Window.
+Amazing sheer drop-off's, rock formations and scattered boulders that have fallen down make this dive both exciting and beautiful all at the same time.
 I have given this a 5 star rating, its by far the best of the best as dives go!

 Coral Cave